 Plug your MIDI keyboard or pad controller into your computer, then:

-Setting up a controller in any DAW follows the same logic — if you also use other software, our cross-DAW notes on getting hardware talking to your computer pair well with our audio interface setup guide.
+Setting up a controller in any DAW follows the same logic — if you also use other software, our cross-DAW notes on setting up a MIDI controller cover the same enable-and-map steps, and they pair well with our audio interface setup guide.

 Step 2: Load an instrument and select it